-She was sent to a perinatologist who said that Addison was very sick; she had a large mass in her chest that was causing fetal hydrops, a dangerous accumulation of fluid that could be life-threatening.
+She was sent to a perinatologist who said that Addison was very sick: she had a large mass in her chest that was causing fetal hydrops, a dangerous accumulation of fluid that could be life-threatening.

-A tumor between her heart and lungs
+A tumor between Addison's heart and lungs

-The Kellys could terminate the pregnancy; they could do nothing, which could compromise both Mary’s and the baby’s health; or they could undergo fetal surgery to remove the tumor, giving Addison a 50-50 chance of survival.
+The Kellys could terminate the pregnancy; they could do nothing, which could compromise both Mary’s and her baby’s health; or they could undergo fetal surgery to remove the tumor, giving Addison a 50-50 chance of survival.

 The surgery went well, and the plan was to allow Addison to develop for 10 more weeks before delivery.
 After being discharged, Mary stayed on bed rest close by in Philadelphia.
 But less than two days later, she went into premature labor.

-During that time, the Kellys were in and out of hotels, making regular trips from their home and relying on extended family to look after their 19-month-old son Christopher so they could be by Addison’s side every day.
+During that time, the Kellys were in and out of hotels, making regular trips from their home and relying on extended family to look after their 19-month-old son, Christopher, so they could be by Addison’s side every day.

 “Addison is a beautiful girl with so much spirit and determination, and clearly a strong will to live!” says Mary.
 “She would not be here if we had not gotten to CHOP.”